clnstrt/cleanstart-containers/Containers/go/sample-project/go-web/README.md

-# Go Database Web Application
+# Execute Go Database Web Application on CleanStart Container - Go

 A modern web interface for SQLite database operations built with **Go**, **Gin**, and **Bootstrap**.

 ## Objective

-The objective of this project is to build a lightweight, containerized web application in Go that provides a user-friendly interface and REST APIs for performing SQLite database operations.
+The objective of this project is to utilize CleanStart Container Image - Go and build a lightweight, containerized web application in Go that provides a user-friendly interface and REST APIs for performing SQLite database operations.

 ## Summary